-As a response to COVID-19, we’ve seen workforces move remote and organizations modify the way they do business, often resulting in a greater day-to-day reliance on technology.
+As a response, we’ve seen workforces move remote and organizations modify the way they do business, often resulting in a greater day-to-day reliance on technology.
 This short-term shift allowed operations to continue, but is this a long-term solution?
 What changes should you make to your technology plan to ensure that you are adaptable moving forward?

 Assess your current technology and define your wants and needs